matthias-blomme/ad-project-document/book/src/poc/poc.md

 # Mandatory requirements for all projects

-   1. Coding guidelines: use all good practices from previous and current other courses.
+   1. Coding guidelines: use all good practices from **previous and current** other courses.
 Don’t
       forget:
           - Create readable code
-          - No redundant code
           - Small functions
           - Functions do 1 thing
-          - No duplication
           - Refactor code!
+          - Sonar passes!

-   2. The web client is a Vue.js application.
-You use Vuetify as UI framework.
-No other Javascript frameworks are permitted.
-The usage of libraries to extend the functionality is permitted, however only limited technical support will be offered when choosing a library not offered in the curriculum.
+   2. The **web client** is build with a front-end framework (we recommend Vue).
+   The usage of libraries to extend the functionality is permitted, however only (very) limited technical support will be offered when choosing a library not offered in the curriculum.

-   3. The server is a Java server which uses the vert.x library to provide the necessary building blocks for the communication of JSON between both platforms.
+   3. The **server** is a .NET 8 solution which uses minimal Web Api's to provide the necessary communication with the client.
 The startup project is written in predefined structure.
 The student must work in this structure.
-No

-         boilerplate code cannot be removed except for everything todo with the included todoApp.
-No other Java libraries or frameworks are permitted, except by explicit confirmation of the group mentor.

-   4. A Web API built according to OpenAPI (http) ospecs is mandatory for data exchange between client and server.

-   5. A SQLite database holds the user collected data.
+No boilerplate code cannot be removed.

+   4. The **test environment** is a docker solution that is able to run your whole Adria solution.
+It should at least contain:
+          - A database container (MySQL)
+          - A server container
+          - A client container
+          - A network to connect the containers
+          - A volume to persist the database data

 #### Customisable requirements
 Additionally, to the mandatory requirements, you need to implement some other technologies /